-11. Casual employees
+11. Casual employment

-- 11.1 An employee is a casual employee if they are engaged as a casual employee. - An employer must pay a casual employee for each hour worked a loading of 25% in addition to the ordinary hourly rate.
+- 11.1 An employee is a casual employee if they are engaged as a casual employee. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the ordinary hourly rate.

-- 11.3 A casual employee must be engaged to work: - (a) a maximum of 12 hours per day or per shift; or - (b) a maximum of 38 hours per week or, if the casual employee works in accordance with a roster, an average of 38 hours per week over the roster cycle (which may not exceed 4 weeks). - A casual employee must be engaged and paid for at least 2 consecutive hours of work on each occasion they are required to attend work. - An employer must pay a casual employee at the rates prescribed in clause 28.4-Overtime rate for all time worked in excess of the hours prescribed in clause 11.3. - An employer must pay a casual employee at the end of each engagement unless the employer and the employee have agreed that the pay period of the employee is either weekly or fortnightly.
+- 11.3 A casual employee must be engaged to work: - (a) a maximum of 12 hours per day or per shift; or - (b) a maximum of 38 hours per week or, if the casual employee works in accordance with a roster, an average of 38 hours per week over the roster cycle (which may not exceed 4 weeks). - 11.4 A casual employee must be engaged and paid for at least 2 consecutive hours of work on each occasion they are required to attend work. - An employer must pay a casual employee at the rates prescribed in Table 10-Overtime rates for all time worked in excess of the hours prescribed in clause 11.3. - An employer must pay a casual employee at the end of each engagement unless the employer and the employee have agreed that the pay period of the employee is either weekly or fortnightly.